The word “no” might be tiny, but it’s pretty important.

-Whether you need a few additional words for your travels or you just like telling people “no” in as many ways as possible (which can be fun!), this small word packs a lot of usefulness.
+Whether you need a few additional words for your travels or you just enjoy telling people “no” in as many ways as possible, this small word packs a lot of usefulness.

 Why Learn to Say “No” in Different Languages?

 When we travel, we tend to pick up a few key phrases such as “hello,” “please” and “thank you.”
 This is great for being polite, but there are more useful travel phrases to add to your toolbox before you head to a new country.